albodelu/TabLayout/README.md

 First Tab loads FabDealsFragment, second one loads FoodDrinksFragment, Third one loads HotelsFragment, Fourth one one loads OthersFragment.

-The data inside these fragments is loaded
+The data inside these fragments is loaded using a helper class InitializeLocalFragment.